alex-aloia/WordPlay-Theme/README.md

 - Use BrowserSync in place of LiveReload
 - Composer integrated into the base environment, rather than the theme
 - More soon!

+*** NOTE: "Roots" theme has changed its name to "Sage" and adopted some of these features (gulp & browser sync), but now uses SASS (lame!).